EverythingMe/Screaction/README.md

-You scroll - elements react.
+Page scrolls - elements react.
 Simple and lightweight.
 1KB, no dependencies, all modern desktop browsers.

 Installation